Elsie Widdowson

 Elsie Widdowson CH CBE FRS (21 October 1906 – 14 June 2000), was a British dietitian and nutritionist.
-She and Dr Robert McCance, a pediatrician, physiologist, biochemist, and nutritionist, were responsible for overseeing the government-mandated addition of vitamins to food and wartime rationing in Britain during World War II.
+Alongside her research partner, Dr. Robert McCance (pediatrician, physiologist, biochemist, and nutritionist), they were responsible for overseeing the government-mandated addition of vitamins to food and wartime rationing in Britain during World War II.

 Early life

 Widdowson was born in Wallington, Surrey on 21 October 1906 to Rose Elphick and Harry Widdowson.
-Her father, Thomas Henry (known as Harry), was from Grantham in Lincolnshire and moved to Battersea as a grocer's assistant and eventually owned a stationery business, whilst her mother Rose, originally from Dorking, worked as a dressmaker.
+Her father, Thomas Henry (known as Harry), was from Grantham in Lincolnshire and moved to Battersea as a grocer's assistant.
+Her father eventually owned a stationery business, whilst her mother Rose, originally from Dorking, worked as a dressmaker.
 Her younger sister Eva Crane trained as a nuclear physicist but became a world-renowned authority on bees.
-The family were Plymouth Brethren.
+The entire family was a part of the Plymouth Brethren.

-Elsie lived in Dulwich as a child and attended Sydenham County Grammar School for Girls where both she and her sister won prizes.
+As a child, both Elsie and her sister lived in Dulwich, a small village in south London, England.
+They both attended Sydenham County Grammar School for Girls where there earned prizes and scholarships for their excellence in academia.
 During the 1920s and 1930s, professional opportunities for women, apart from nursing or teaching, were limited.
-Educated women such as Widdowson had to develop skills that offered employment potential; therefore, Widdowson trained as a chemist.
+For this reason, Widdowson decided to train as a chemist in order to develop skills that offered employment potential.

-She studied chemistry at Imperial College, London and although she completed her degree in two year, she had to wait until 1928 to be awarded her BSc, when she became one of the first women graduates of Imperial College.
-She did postgraduate work at the Department of Plant Physiology at Imperial College, developing methods for separating and measuring the fructose, glucose, sucrose, and hemicellulose of fruit.
+Widdowson became one of the first woman graduates of Imperial College of London after earning her Bachelor's degree in 1928 for chemistry.
+She continued her postgraduate work at Imperial College in the Department of Plant Physiology. developing methods for separating and measuring the fructose, glucose, sucrose, and hemicellulose of fruit.
 She would measure individual changes in the carbohydrates in fruit from the time it appeared on the tree to when it ripened.
 Once a fortnight, she took a train to Kentish apple orchard and picked apples, measuring their carbohydrate levels.
 In 1931, she received her PhD in chemistry from the Imperial College for her thesis on the carbohydrate content of apples.
 This work would go on to have international impact.
-She started work in the university’s department of plant physiology.
+She started work in the University’s department of plant physiology.

-While her early studies are primarily plant-based, Widdowson was much more interested in the biochemistry of animals and humans.
+While her early studies were primarily plant-based, Widdowson was much more interested in the biochemistry of animals and humans.
 She did further research with Professor Charles Dodds at the Courtauld Institute of Biochemistry at Middlesex Hospital, on the metabolism of the kidneys, and also received a doctorate from the Courtauld Institute.